cdapio/cdap/docs/loom-docs/source/guide/admin/server-config.rst

 Configuring the server
 ----------------------

 Loom server uses Zookeeper for task coordination and a database for persistent data.
-The server will work without any additional configuration options by generating an in memory Zookeeper and an embedded Derby DB; however, we strongly recommend that administrators supply their own instances of persistent storage or database for performance and maintainability.
+The server will work out of the box without any configuration options with an in memory Zookeeper and an embedded Derby DB; however, we strongly recommend that administrators supply their own Zookeeper quorum and database outside of Loom for performance and maintainability.
 Below we indicate how you can supply your own database (in this case MySQL server) for storage, and the associated JDBC connector in the server configuration file.